5 Ways to Fix Low Hot Water Pressure

-The most common causes of low hot water pressure are hard water scale build up in the lines causing a blockage in the line that prevents water flow decreasing in pressure, clogged plumbing or an issue with the shutoff valve or the meter valve not being completely open.
+The most common causes of low hot water pressure are hard water scale or mineral buildup in the lines causing a blockage in the line that prevents water flow from decreasing in pressure, clogged plumbing, or an issue with the shutoff valve or the meter valve not being completely open.

-When you have no pressure from hot water it could something simple, or something more urgent and it’s best to figure out which one it is…quick!
+When you have no pressure from hot water, it could be something simple or something more urgent, and it’s best to figure out which one it is…quick!

 Water Valve Issues

-Understanding how the water system works in your house is a worthwhile thing to know.
-Your water will come either from the city water main supply, or if you are on a well from the pump.
+Understanding how the hot and cold water system works in your house is a worthwhile thing to know.
+Your water will come either from the city water main supply or if you are on a well from the pump.
 The water comes in from one central point and will have two separate valves, a water main shutoff valve (outside the house) and a water meter valve (inside the house on an outside wall).

-If you have had plumbing work done recently, then the main shutoff valve, may have been turned off so that the plumber could do his work.
-Check to see if the valve is only partially open, this could be the reason for your low water pressure in the house.
-This would be for both your hot water and cold water as it controls the inflow of all water coming in your home.
+If you have had plumbing work done recently, then the main shutoff valve may have been turned off so that the plumber could do his work.
+Check to see if the shut off valve is only partially open; this could be the reason for your low water pressure in the house.
+This would be for both your hot water and cold water as it controls the inflow of all water coming into your home.

-This is the next place you should check is faucets to see if they are clogged.
-This is a common issue items like rust, sediment, calcium and other deposits can build up on the faucet or in the lines themselves.
+This is the next place you should check is hot water faucets to see if they are clogged.
+This is a common issue; items like rust, sediment, calcium, and other deposits can build up on the faucet or in the lines themselves.

-The good news is that having hot water with no pressure on a single or few sinks means that it’s the faucet and likely not the lines themselves.
-Clean the limescale and other debris out of the faucet head and see if your hot water pressure increases.
+The good news is that having hot water with no pressure on a single or few sinks means that it’s a clogged faucet and likely not the lines themselves.
+Clean the limescale, mineral deposits, and other debris out of the faucet head and see if your hot water pressure increases.

-If your home is older and has old steel pipes there could be some corrosion on the galvanized pipes that is restricting the flow of water from your hot water tank.
+If your home is older and has old steel pipes, there could be some corrosion on the galvanized pipes that are restricting the flow of water from your hot water tank.

-This is an issue that doesn’t show up instantaneously, rather it slowly build.
-As the pipes get more corroded and scale builds up the water pressure gradually slows down.
+This is an issue that doesn’t show up instantaneously; rather, it slowly builds.
+As the pipes get more corroded and scale builds up, the water pressure gradually slows down.

-If this is the case you will need to contact a plumber.
-The plumber will remove the corroded steal, take it to a scrap yard near you and replace it with the right piping.
+If this is the case, you will need to contact a plumber.
+The plumber will remove the corroded steel, take it to a scrapyard near you and replace it with the right piping.

 Leaking or Busted Pipes